boborbt/priority_queue_cxx/README.md

 |em:pop   |3.980  |0.180  | 4.160 | (  4.360084) |
 |fc:pop   |0.380  |0.000  | 0.380 | (  0.381250) |

+Summary: FastContainers are *8.46 times faster* on pushes and *11.44 times faster* on pops.

 ## API